PIWEEK/tado-skill/README.md

 # <img src="https://www.svgrepo.com/show/97494/power-on.svg" card_color="#FFA900" width="50" height="50" style="vertical-align:bottom"/> Tado
-Interact with tado's api configuring your heating system
+Interacts with TADO allowing you to configure your heating system.

 ## About
 Allows to turn on/off the heating system, increase/decrease the temperature some degrees, or a number of degrees (Celsius and Fahrenheit)